 The State of Tennessee, through the Tennessee Housing Development Agency (THDA) administers the ESG program.
 Funds are available through a competitive grant process to local government and nonprofit service providers to assist homeless persons in Tennessee.
-The State expects to receive \$1,520,188 million for the ESG program.
+The State expects to receive \$1,525,753 in ESG funds from HUD.